 Rhinitis is swelling and irritation in the nose.
 It's often triggered by an allergy.
 Nonallergic rhinitis is the term used for rhinitis that is caused by things other than allergies.

-What causes rhinitis?
+What causes it?

-Triggers that can cause inflammation and swelling in the nose include:
+Certain triggers can cause swelling and irritation in the nose.
+They include:

-Infection with a virus (viral or post-viral rhinitis).
+- Infection with a virus (viral or post-viral rhinitis).

-Changes in the weather.
+- Changes in the weather.

-Polluted air, such as from fumes, smoke, odors, and perfumes.
+- Polluted air, such as from fumes, smoke, odors, and perfumes.

-Spicy food or drink.
+- Spicy food or drink.

-Certain medicines, such as aspirin, ibuprofen, and hormones.
+- Certain medicines, such as aspirin, ibuprofen, and hormones.

-Hormone changes in the body (such as rhinitis of pregnancy).
+- Hormone changes in the body (such as rhinitis of pregnancy).

 What are the symptoms?

-How is nonallergic rhinitis diagnosed?
+How is it diagnosed?

-Your doctor will examine you and ask about your symptoms.
-Your doctor will want to know how and when your symptoms started and what has made them worse or better.
+Your doctor will examine you and ask about your symptoms, such as how and when your symptoms started and what has made them worse or better.
 You may have allergy testing.

-How can you treat it?
+How can you care for yourself?

-You can take simple measures to help relieve your nonallergic rhinitis symptoms.
+You can take simple measures to help relieve your symptoms of nonallergic rhinitis.

-Try to avoid things that trigger your symptoms.
+- Try to avoid things that trigger your symptoms.

-Use saline (salt water) to rinse your nasal passages once or twice a day.
+- Use saline (salt water) to rinse your nasal passages once or twice a day.
 Then blow your nose.
 You can use:

-A saline nasal spray.
+- A saline nasal spray.
 It's easy and quick to use, and you can find it in any drugstore.

-Use a prescription or over-the-counter nasal medicine, as recommended by your doctor.
+- Use a prescription or over-the-counter nasal medicine, as recommended by your doctor.
 Different types that might be helpful include antihistamine, corticosteroid, decongestant, and capsaicin nasal sprays.